igordejanovic/parglare/docs/grammar_language.md

 !!! note

-    Syntax equivalence `zero of more`:
+    Syntax equivalence `zero or more`:

         S: a*;